Case Study: Food Media

 Events & iterations

-We are also continuing to conduct additional Salons with new editors in other publications and verticals to update our first toolkit and write a second, Toolkit for Implementing Systematic Changes Towards Equitable Representation in Food Media.
+We are also continuing to conduct additional Salons with new editors in other publications and verticals to update our first toolkit and finish a second, Toolkit for Implementing Systematic Changes Towards Equitable Representation in Food Media.

 We are working privately with various food media organizations to host internal workshops and create new company-wide guidelines, milestones, documentation regarding equity in both people and content.